nominal-systems/dmi/docs/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

 Base repository for the Diagnostic Modality Integrator (DMI).
-DMI is a suite of components that connect to diagnostic providers (reference labs, point of care devices, etc) and exposes an API with a single interface for PIMS to implement to integrate with multiple diagnostic providers at once.
+DMI is a suite of components that connects to diagnostic providers (reference labs, point of care devices, etc) and exposes an API with a single interface for PIMS to implement to integrate with multiple diagnostic providers at once.

 In this repository you will find:
 - The OpenAPI specification of the DMI API.
 See [DMI API Specification](../spec/README.md).